modimanz/ArduinoHelpers/README.md

 8. __Power Management Class:__ In battery-powered applications, managing power consumption is critical.
 A class that controls power to different parts of your system could help extend battery life.

+9. __MotorControl:__ A class for controlling a motor, either a simple DC motor with a H-bridge, a stepper motor, or a servo motor.

+10. __Sensor:__ A class for reading from a sensor.
+You could create subclasses for different types of sensors, like a TemperatureSensor, HumiditySensor, LightSensor, etc.

+11. __Display:__ A class for controlling a display, like an LCD or OLED display.
+You could provide methods for writing text, drawing shapes, etc.

+## TODO

+Button: A class for handling a button press, with features for debouncing, detecting long press and double press events.

+Encoder: A class for reading from a rotary encoder, which can be used for precise control of motors or as an input device.

+WiFiManager: A class for managing WiFi connections, for boards that support WiFi.

+MQTTClient: A class for communicating with an MQTT broker, for IoT applications.

+SDCard: A class for reading and writing data to an SD card.

+RealTimeClock: A class for keeping track of the current date and time, using a real-time clock (RTC) module.

+GPS: A class for reading data from a GPS module.